citr0net/citr0mods/README.md

 > [!WARNING]
 > v3 just released and is not fully tested.
 Please report all issues!

 A modification to [end-4 dotfiles](https://github.com/end-4/dots-hyprland/) that gives some special keybinds to the user.
-The script ~~fully~~mostly handles modifying the hyprland configurations and adding entries to the keybinds screen.
+The script mostly handles modifying the hyprland configurations and adding entries to the keybinds screen.

 > [!IMPORTANT]
 > Yes, I know I used python for this.
 I am currently learning python and need the experience.